Quick Start Guide

 arrow next to the Connect link to select the main database/schema from the

 Note.
-If you do not need to convert the entire database from
+If you don't need to convert the entire database, just select only the tables you need.

 Repeat the previous step to select the desired destination database.